NGShasan/Protein-Protein-Interaction-by-Python/README.md

 We used networkx for analysing the interaction between Inferred Links of high-throughput protein-protein interactions.

 NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
-The more details about networkx can can be found here,https://networkx.github.io/documentation/stable/index.html.
+Details about networkx can can be found here, https://networkx.github.io/documentation/stable/index.html.

 ### Dataset:
 https://www.inetbio.org/wormnet/downloadnetwork.php